 We receive food from both drives on campus and a significant portion from the Central Missouri Food Bank, which we are an auxiliary of.
 Many fundraisers and food drives are coordinated throughout the year in order to supply the pantry.
 We also receive monetary donations where we then go out and bulk purchase the food.

 We are constantly fighting the stigma surrounding food insecurity on campus, so we provide educational tools to encourage people to start these conversations.
-Clients are confidential other than when they initially sign up, and we actively work to protect that confidentiality.
+Our services are confidential other than the initial sign up, and we actively work to protect that confidentiality.
 We market to the entire university in hopes that those who need the service will see it, and even those who don’t will be comfortable starting the conversation with someone who might.

 We have a fundraising coordinator on our board who organizes on and off-campus food drives.
 We provide bins, pick up and drop off!
 Several organizations throughout campus use monetary donations or cans as admittance to an event which in return is donated to us.
 Reaching out to organizations and providing education to them about campus food insecurity, as well as attending their events as a pantry can really help strengthen relationships.
 We do numerous fundraisers throughout the summer, but getting involved in week-long events like homecoming is a great contributor.
 Also, we are going to start a competition between our residence halls to see who can raise the most food and they will receive a certificate.
 Many of our drives focus around one school/organization or maybe just a few.
 We place bins at their events encouraging participants to donate food.

 We reflected our rules and regulations when starting off of the Full Circle Pantry at the University of Arkansas.
 We have an extensive amount of regulations when it comes to the confidentiality of clients, rules with handling expired food, what time of things we can distribute (i.e. no fresh meat or dairy).